bay73/puzzleduel/developers.md

 An example puzzle has to be created for the new puzzle type.
 This can be done the same way as adding a regular puzzle using the author's page.
 Put estimated solving difficulty in seconds for the puzzle.
 The puzzle id should be put to the `example.puzzleId` field of the puzzle type.

-The puzzle should be solved and the answer image captured (preferable without additional marks in it) and saved into `/images/answers` directory.
+The puzzle should be solved and the answer image captured (preferable without additional marks in it) and saved into `/images/answers` directory using .png format.
 Then the puzzle should be found in the storage collection.
 Field `tag` should be set to _‘example’_, field `answerImg` should be set to the path of answer image like _‘/images/answers/puzzleid.png’_

 ## 8. Commit everything and deploy ##